-A New California-China Cooperation on Climate Change
+A New UC California-China Institute on Climate Change

 China and the United States are the two largest emitters of greenhouse gases in the world, accounting for some 45 percent of global emissions.
 The world is unlikely to find a solution to climate change without aggressive action from both.
 With the Trump administration retreating from climate action, U.S. states and cities are pushing to fill the void with their own climate policies – and greater international engagement.